jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ```

-Wait a little bit of time, make sure emerge is doing things correct,then have a *good sleep!* If anything goes wrong, it will skip it, if no major error such as compiler or system level stuff, you can fix that easly, i may write more tutorial about those common error.
+Wait a little bit of time, make sure emerge is doing things correct,then have a *good sleep!* If anything goes wrong, it will skip it, if no major error such as compiler or system level stuff, you can fix that easly.

 ## Part Two Kernel upgrade